lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

         art.iterate();
     }

 Once the canvas and new SmokeBrush class instance have been initialized, the *draw()* function is called.
+To account for an optional p5.Renderer parameter, the *draw()* function can take two different forms, depending if p5.Renderer is present.
+If a p5.Renderer object is passed to the *draw()* function, *obj.art.draw()* is carried out, calling the *draw()* method from the SmokeBrush class.
+Otherwise, if no p5.Renderer object is passed to the *draw()* function, *art.draw()* is executed.

     function draw(obj) {
         if(obj){